History of Tamworth F.C.: FA Vase 1989

 Tamworth managed by Graham Smith won the FA Vase in 1989, beating Sudbury Town in a replay.

 The final was played at Wembley Stadium, but the game finished 1–1, meaning that the winner would have to be decided by a replay.
 The replay was played at a slightly less glamorous venue, London Road, the home of Peterborough United.
 Tamworth won the replay 3–0 to lift the FA Vase.

 Promotion to the Conference National and FA Trophy 2003

 Tamworth had a successful season in 2002/03 winning promotion to the Conference National after winning the Southern League, the club narrowly missed out the previous season with a 3–3 draw on the final day at Folkestone Invicta and with Kettering Town winning they pipped Tamworth to first place and won promotion to the Conference National.

-Tamworth also reached the final of the FA Trophy where they played Burscough managed by former Aston Villa defender Shaun Teale.
+Tamworth also reached the final of the FA Trophy at Villa Park, where they played Burscough managed by former Aston Villa defender Shaun Teale.
 Tamworth were denied the double losing 2–1 to Burscough.